 In May 2013, Alex Ferguson finally announced his retirement from football, aged 72.
 He left at the end of the 2012-13 season to widespread acclaim.
 He also had the joy of seeing Manchester United to their 13th title.
 His retirement was met with widespread acclaim, with many in the game stating they were unlikely to ever see the like of Alex Ferguson again.
 The year after his departure proved to be a bad year for Manchester, with David Moyes only able to lead Manchester United to seventh place.

-In October 2013, Alex Ferguson published his second autobiography – an explosive account of his dealing at Manchester United.
-He criticised many former players and managers, in particular Roy Keane.
+In October 2013, Alex Ferguson published his second autobiography – an explosive account of his time at Manchester United.
+He criticised many former players and managers, in particular, Roy Keane.
 Ferguson wrote the following: “The hardest part of Roy’s body is his tongue.
 He has the most savage tongue you can imagine.

 “He can debilitate the most confident person in the world in seconds.
 He was an intimidating, ferocious individual.”